Research Before Starting Your Photo Preservation Project

 Usually, the longer the company has been around the block, the better.
 We’ve been scanning photos for 27 years and have the experience needed to get the job done well.
 Unfortunately, it’s recently come to our attention that some other scanning companies have needed to re-brand themselves with new names because of their customers’ bad reputation.
 With some digging, you should be able to find out who these companies are by discovering how long they’ve been around.
 Get as much info on the backstory as possible!

 - Read the reviews both internal and external

 Most companies should have customer reviews right on the website.
 In fact, on the ScanMyPhotos website we regularly post our latest customer testimonials and we share the amazing stories we hear from customers in our .
 The more positive reviews and testimonials a company has, the better.
 It’s all about influence.
 Spoiler alert: paying a blogger to write a glowing review is vastly different from being in The New York Times, The Wall Street Journal, USA Today, TechCrunch, and more.

 - But don’t stop at what the company is saying on their own website—take a look at what customers are saying on third-party sites.
 Yelp, Google, and Facebook will often provide customer reviews of the company.
 We also find that many major magazines, news sources, and expert bloggers will often review several scanning services for new articles—read everything you can to make the best choice!
 The juiciest stuff on Yelp and the “real” experiences are often at the bottom, nearly hidden, but you can find it by clicking on “other reviews that are not currently recommended.”
 Many are duzzies.

-If you ever have any questions about the photo or video scanning process, feel free to contact us by phone, email, live chat, or even stop by a say hello in person (if you happen to be in the Irvine, CA area!).
-We’re more than happy to answer your questions so you can have some piece of mind before deciding to digitize your precious memories.
+If you ever have any questions about the photo or video scanning process, feel free to contact us by phone, email, live chat, or even stop by a say hello in person (if you happen to be in Irvine, CA area!).
+We’re more than happy to answer your questions so you can have some peace of mind before deciding to digitize your precious memories.